-The experience of sending our first child off to college this past fall was a life changing experience… but not in the way I ever expected.
+The experience of sending our first child off to college in the fall of 2019 was a life changing experience… but not in the way I ever expected.

 It wasn’t long after I began the trip to Colorado with our oldest that I knew something was wrong.
 She was coughing, running a fever and complaining of pain in her chest.
 She also admitted to me that she had been vaping- on and off for the last 18 months.
 What unfolded over the next 48 hours was what nightmares are made of.
 She was admitted to the hospital, her lungs appeared to be completely hazy with pneumonia on a CT scan, she had dangerously low oxygen levels and it just kept getting worse.
 And worse.
 It took days to get an accurate diagnosis of a severe and sudden lung illness… all due to vaping.
 After a week-long hospital stay--many of those days spent in the ICU--she was released with steroids and an oxygen tank to begin her freshman year of college.